Chart Color Schemes

 Young Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 16.0%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 12.4%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.3%).
-Trade and technical skills are prominent, with 39.0% of residents aged 15+ holding vocational credentials - advanced diplomas (10.0%) and certificates (29.0%).
+This indicates a need for targeted educational initiatives.
+Bachelor degrees are most common at 12.4%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.3%).
+Vocational credentials are prominent, with 39.0% of residents aged 15+ holding them, including advanced diplomas (10.0%) and certificates (29.0%).

-Educational participation is high, with 27.3% of residents currently enrolled in formal education, including 11.3% in primary, 7.6% in secondary, and 2.1% in tertiary education.
-Eleven schools serve 836 students, reflecting typical Australian school conditions (ICSEA: 952) with balanced educational opportunities.
-The educational mix includes nine primary, one secondary, and one K-12 school.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Educational participation is high at 27.3%, comprising 11.3% in primary education, 7.6% in secondary education, and 2.1% in tertiary education.
+Eleven schools serve 836 students, with typical Australian school conditions (ICSEA: 952) and balanced educational opportunities.
+The schools include 9 primary, 1 secondary, and 1 K-12 school.
+Note that for schools marked 'n/a' for enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education